bealimehdi01/ChatsBeyondChats/README.md

 | **AI/LLM** | Google Gemini API |
 | **Deployment** | Vercel (Frontend), Replit (Backend + Worker) |

+> **Note on Deployment**: Replit was used solely as a hosting platform for the backend and worker services.
+All code was developed locally using VS Code and tested with the `start_all.ps1` script.
+Replit provides free hosting for PHP and Node.js applications, making it ideal for deploying this full-stack system without cost.

 ## 📦 Project Structure

 ```